CD-Xbow/vibe/README.md

 ## Warnings

-These apps are entirely dependent on Vibe being up and working, all the ai smarts occur on the vibe server, so if it is down you are stuffed.
+These apps are entirely dependent on Vibe being up and working, so if it is down you are stuffed.
 Mind you this is no different to any online dependency, I felt it needed to be spelt out clearly.
 It's already happened to me once.

+## Warning Number 2

+I hate being right (about somethings).
+During October 2025 the potential problems I mentioned happened.
+It was a double whammy.
+First there were changes to react which broke many pages then there were the authentication problems.
+Authentication had been like my Aunt Dolly, free and easy, which led to the inevitable abuse.
+It had to be changed and now you need to authenticate.

 ## Enjoy